 The White Crosses project is a nationwide initiative.
 This field consists of a named cross for every man and woman from the Wellington region who died over 100 years ago.

 884 crosses were installed on the Salamanca Lawn site in 2015, 965 in 2016, and 1570 in 2017.

-In 2018, the final year of the WW100 Commemorations, there will be an additional 1,851 white crosses, which brings the total to 5,270 individuals from the Wellington region who died in World War One.
+In 2018, the final year of the WW100 Commemorations, there was an additional 1,851 white crosses, which brought the total to 5,270 individuals from the Wellington region who died in World War One.

-The installation is open to all, and this year we’d also like to encourage the public to come and collect the crosses of their friends or relatives on Sunday 6 May between 10am-4pm – when staff will be on hand to help find them.
-Alternatively get in touch with our Contact Centre by email or phone 04 499 4444 with details of the relative/friend before Sunday 6 May so the team can put it aside for collection.
+The installation was open to all, and this year the public was encouraged to come and collect the crosses of their friends or relatives on Sunday 6 May between 10am-4pm – when staff was on hand to help find them.

 The window of collection is now closed, as the 4,000 remaining crosses are back in storage.
 The crosses are being held for use by the Fields of Remembrance Trust schools project.
 Some unclaimed crosses have been given out to schools so they can continue having their own fields each year.